-Portugal is Europe’s wild child: on the edge of things, a bit untamed, authentic and unselfconscious.
-On our bike tour we explore gorgeous medieval villages, endless surf beaches below soaring cliffs, vineyards, olive groves, fields of wild flowers and tucked away restaurants where your meal goes on for hours and the bill is scribbled on your paper tablecloth.
+Portugal is Europe’s wild child: on the edge of things, a bit untamed, unselfconscious and authentic.
+On our bike tour we explore gorgeous medieval villages, vineyards, olive groves, fields of wild flowers, endless surf beaches below soaring cliffs and tucked away restaurants where your meal goes on for hours and the bill is scribbled on your paper tablecloth.

 And what better way to appreciate the slow and lovely pace of Portugal than by bike?
 We’ve created a fabulous route that takes you from Lisbon, where we explore the old town’s nooks and crannies, through sleepy, sunbaked Alentejo and down to the Algarve.
-Along the way we explore the maze like streets of ancient villages including Evora (where we practically bump into a Roman temple), Monsaraz (the oldest settlement in Portugal) and Mertola (oh the views!).
-We go way off the beaten track to hang with the locals (and relatives of our guides) in whitewashed Vidiguerira, where wine is made in massive stone jars and hospitality is off the scale.
-We give our legs a break during a river cruise then end up with exhilarating rides on sandy paths high above the Atlantic Ocean.
-Add into the mix accommodations in converted monasteries and convents, centuries old houses, and some gorgeous boutique hotels – we can safely say you will rest happily each night.
+Along the way we explore the labyrinthine streets of ancient villages including Evora (where we sleep in a former monastery beside a Roman temple), Monsaraz (the oldest settlement in Portugal) and Mertola (oh the views!).
+We go way off the beaten track to hang with the locals (and relatives of our guides) in whitewashed Vidiguerira, where wine is made in massive stone jars and where we’re treated like locals.
+We give our legs a break during a river cruise then end up with exhilarating rides on paths high above the Atlantic Ocean.
+Add into the mix accommodations in converted heritage properties and gorgeous boutique hotels – we can safely say you will rest happily each night.

 Day 1 – Arrival in Lisbon